ylm-py/docs/docs/accounts-billing/intro.md

 - A payment method available for the new currency needs to be set by a customer.
 - All subscriptions will be moved to the new account.
 It is not possible to move just some subscriptions.
 - All subscriptions' prices will be changed to the new currency as indicated on the [Contabo website](https://contabo.com/en/).
 The tax rate will remain unchanged.
+- An administration fee of €25.00 / $30.00 (plus tax where applicable) applies, based on the currency of the old account.
 - The account balance will not be transferred to the new account.
-- An administration fee of €25.00 / $30.00 (plus tax where applicable) applies, based on the currency of the old account.
+If there is money left on the balance after deducting the administration fee, it will be used to extend the subscription period accordingly.
+In rare case that there is a large amount on the balance it can be also returned to the customer.
 - The process is irrevocable.
 Changing currency again requires repeating the whole process, including paying administration fee once again.

 ### Potential Extra Charges